 1988

-Also in 1988, thanks to the notoriety of Stola's modelling in Saab, an extraordinary and demanding project arrived from Scania involving their R series commercial vehicle range.
+Also in 1988, thanks to the notoriety of Stola's modelling in Saab, an extraordinary and demanding project arrived from Scania involving their Series 4 commercial vehicle range.

 The Master Models of all the different versions were built, including the long bonnet version for the South American market.